IPL-1 Core Isolated Perfused Lung System for Mouse

 Additional Components

 Most of the studies with isolated perfused lungs have been performed with lungs obtained from rats, guinea pigs, rabbits or dogs.
 The interaction of the immune system with the lung is currently an area of great interest.
 The mouse is the best characterized rodent species with respect to its immune system.
 Immunologic probes such as antibodies and cytokines are more widely available for mice versus other species.
-To facilitate studies on the interaction of the lung and the immune system, an apparatus for perfusing and ventilating mouse lungs has been developed.
-This apparatus is also suitable for studying the respiratory system of knock-out mice.
+Likewise, the mouse is the most commonly used animal model in the biomedical research community due to the wealth of genetically modified variants for the species.

 Ventilation

-The isolated mouse lung can be ventilated under positive pressure and under subatmospheric pressure to mimic the in vivo situation as closely as possible.
-There are bigger differences in vascular flows seen between positive and negative ventilation.
-Depending on the study, a ventilated lung or a physiologic breathing lung can be simulated.
-The lung is placed in the artificial thoracic chamber and ventilated at positive or negative pressure.
-It is connected through the tracheal cannula to the pneumotachometer for measurement of respiratory flow.
-The respiration rate, the inspiratory and the end-expiratory pressure can be adjusted by separate controls.
-(Positive ventilation using a regular Minivent ventilator is also possible).
-The surgery is always performed under positive ventilation to avoid that the lung collapses.
-Switching over to negative ventilation only requires you to close the chambers lid and switch over a stopcock.
+The HSE IPL systems for EVLP are the only commercially available systems that allow the investigator to select either positive or negative pressure ventilation.
+Positive pressure ventilation can be used in studies that seek to mimic clinical EVLP systems.
+Sub-atmospheric pressure ventilation, due to the substantial difference in vascular flow rates, allows one to more precisely mimic the in vivo physiological conditions.
+The lung is placed in the chamber and ventilated by either positive airway pressure or negative artificial thoracic pressure.
+It is connected through the tracheal cannula to the pneumotachometer for measurement of respiratory air flow.
+Using either positive or negative pressure, the respiration rate, the inspiratory pressure and the end-expiratory pressure can be adjusted with separate controls using the Ventilation Control Module (VCM).
+Positive only ventilation using a regular MiniVent ventilator is also possible.
+The surgery is always performed under positive ventilation to avoid the lung collapsing.
+Switching over to subatmospheric ventilation only requires you to attach the chamber lid and switch over a stopcock.
 Switching back to positive ventilation is always possible.
-So the lung will never collapse./p>

 Perfusion

 The pulmonary artery is cannulated to provide perfusion.
-The perfusate is passed by means of a roller pump at constant flow through the heat exchanger, through a bubble trap to the pulmonary artery and finally into the lung vascular bed.
+The perfusate is passed by means of a roller pump at constant flow or constant pressure (using the SCP module) through the heat exchanger, through a bubble trap to the pulmonary artery and finally into the lung vascular bed.
 The perfusate outflow is usually provided by cannulating the left atrium of the heart.
-The heart remains on the lung and allows easier cannulation but is out of function.
+The non-functional lung remains in the thoracic cavity and allows easier cannula placement for the effluent.

 Features & Benefits

-- Exclusive artificial thorax chamber for isolated lung with integrated changeover system—quick switch between simple positive-pressure ventilation and physiological negative (subatmospheric pressure) ventilation
+- Exclusive artificial thorax chamber for isolated lung with integrated changeover system—quick switch between simple positive-pressure ventilation and physiological subatmospheric (negative) pressure ventilation

 - Integrated surgery table—reduces damage during preparation